intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 location or IP address.
 Even though OHTTP separates the client IP address from the server via a relay, the server still learns this directly from the client.

-Other relevant examples of insufficient partitioning include TLS and Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}}
+Other relevant examples of insufficient partitioning include TLS Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}}
 and VPNs.
-TLS and ECH use cryptographic protection (encryption) to hide information from unauthorized parties, but both clients and servers (two entities) can link user-specific data to user-specific identity (IP address).
+ECH use cryptographic protection (encryption) to hide information from unauthorized parties, but both clients and servers (two entities) can link user-specific data to user-specific identity (IP address).
 Similarly, while VPNs hide identity from end servers, the VPN server has still can see the identity of both the client and server.
 Applying privacy partitioning would advocate for at least two additional entities to avoid